Sept-Fons Abbey: First foundation

 It was founded in 1132 as a Cistercian monastery by Guichard and Guillaume de Bourbon, of the family of Bourbon-Lancy which gave kings to France, Italy, and Spain; this gave rise to the name "Royal Abbey".
 The initial generosity of the founders ensured that the building of the church, dedicated to the Blessed Virgin Mary, and of the monastery was soon completed.

 Thereafter however the monks found themselves poverty-stricken, and were driven to selling off parts of the endowment in order to provide themselves with the necessities of life.
-They were much encouraged by a visit from Saint Bernard in 1138.
+They were much encouraged by a visit from Bernard of Clairvaux in 1138.
 Pope Adrian III took the monastery under his protection in 1158; and Pope Alexander III ratified the foundation by bull in 1164.

 The community remained a small one, and until the reform of 1663, the number of monks never exceeded 15.

 At first the monastery was only known under the name of "Notre-Dame de Saint-Lieu".
 It was only after a century that "Sept-Fons" was added, derived either from seven fountains or from seven canals leading water to, the abbey.

 From the middle of the 15th century the abbey suffered a great deal from the incessant wars.
 The monks were often forced to leave it; it was frequently looted and its buildings demolished.
 Under such circumstances, the discipline of the community was bound to suffer.

 Trappist Reform

 In 1656 Eustache de Beaufort, at the age of 20 years, was made abbot.
 For the first seven years there was no improvement; but after that time he resolved on a complete change and decided to join the abbey to the Trappist reform.
 There were then only four monks, who refused to accept the new rule; he therefore granted each of them a pension and dismissed them.
 It was not long before a number of novices presented themselves for admission.
-They were sent to the abbey of La Trappe, to make their novitiate under the Abbé de Rancé, whom Dom Eustache also visited for advice in 1667.
+They were sent to the abbey of La Trappe, to make their novitiate under Armand Jean le Bouthillier de Rancé, whom Eustache also visited for advice in 1667.

 After this, with royal aid, Sept-Fons was rebuilt on a grander scale, and continued in prosperity until the abbey was suppressed in 1791 in the French Revolution.